| |

 The Jewish community of North Africa must

-not be confused with the later Jews who arrived after the expulsion of the Muslims
+not be confused with the later Jews who arrived after their expulsion from Spain.

 When the Germans occupied Benghazi the Jews were subjected to an ordeal that

-saw them persecuted and even deported, and as a result many Jews fled to other
+saw them persecuted and even deported; resulting in many Jews

 Their numbers began to increase as more Jews began to arrive from Spain, first